 With so many options, it's easy to be intimidated by acrylic designs — but, don't be.
 "Luckily, the designs that are trending are some you can do using nail polish rather than the professional-grade gel polish," Tiana Hardy, Brooklyn, NY-based nail artist, tells TZR.
 "Those that are looking to tap into their artistic side can invest in some nail art brushes to start, along with the basic at-home manicure tools."

-And as acrylics sometimes get a bad rep for being damaging to the nails due to their rigorous removal process, Hardy suggests going to a nail professional trained in knowing how to care for natural nails.
+And as acrylics sometimes get a bad rep for creating damaged nails due to their rigorous removal process, Hardy suggests going to a nail professional trained in knowing how to care for natural nails.
 "One of the first things to keep in mind when the actual service takes place: getting your nails done should not feel uncomfortable or painful," she says.
 "When you are starting the service and as your technician preps your natural nails for any kind of enhancement, you shouldn’t feel any pain while they are using the nail tools on you.
 It’s okay to ask questions if something doesn’t feel right.
 Improper use of nail tools is one of many factors that can lead to nail damage."

 So if you're ready for acrylics, and ready for a whole new world of design options, check out the trending looks that are colorful, unexpected, and have zero rules.

 You don't have to visit a portrait artist to get this design.
 This abstract style allows for free creativity and doesn't take hours to execute.

 Acrylic Nail Designs: Marble Nails

 The popular marble style takes the pain out of having to choose just one color.
 Pick anywhere from four to six hues and watch the masterpiece reveal itself.

 Acrylic Nail Designs: Cow Print